 One solution is to “refrain from responding to everything”, according to the article “Effective Questioning Techniques“, by Ray Rasmussen.

-The white paper entitled “Principles of Adult Learning” suggests that lecturing to the audience should be kept to a minimum while utilizing a variety of training tools and techniques to keep the participant engaged and responsive.
+The white paper by Alabama Pathways, entitled “Principles of Adult Learning”, suggests that lecturing to the audience should be kept to a minimum.
+In fact, this is critical and the instructor should utilize a variety of training tools and techniques to keep the participant engaged and responsive.

 There are no wrong answers.

-The group that produces the most responses receives an extra 5-minute break, or something non-tangible yet appreciated.
-My only focus of the exercise is to get everyone re-engaged and on-topic.
-It usually succeeds.
+The group that produces the largest number of responses receives a reward or recognition, such as an extra 5-minute break, or something non-tangible yet appreciated.
+The exercise focus isto get everyone re-engaged and on-topic.

-The good news is that over time, as professional trainers and learning consultants, you will develop a toolkit of questioning techniques and learning engagement methods that you can pivot “on a dime” when necessary to address the “moment of unintended silence”.
+Ideally, as a learning and development professional, you will develop a toolkit of questioning techniques and learning engagement methods, allowing you to pivot when necessary to address the “moment of unintended silence”.